honeycombio/refinery/tools/convert/rules.md

 ### ClearFrequency

-ClearFrequency is the duration over which the sampler will calculate the sample rate.

 The duration after which the dynamic sampler should reset its internal counters.
 It should be specified as a duration string, e.g. "30s" or "1m".

-Not eligible for live reload.

 Type: `duration`